West Shelter, OR 2019

 Scope of Work

-Volunteers will work alongside expert field staff to learn the skills necessary to preserve this prominent shelter.
+Volunteers worked alongside expert field staff to learn the skills necessary to preserve this prominent shelter.

 - Strip deteriorated shingles and disassemble roof system – 25%